shlee-lab/blockchain-papers-in-qualified-conferences/README.md

 # blockchain-papers-in-qualified-conferences

-This space collects almost papers about analysis of blockchain in qualified conferences.
+This space collects almost papers about security analysis of blockchain in qualified conferences.

 Target period is 2015-2019.